 Can A Biology Major Become A Pharmacist?

-"I just got accepted into college, and I’m thrilled, because it’s a really good school, but now I’ve started to narrow down my career interests, and I’m not sure how this is going to work.
-I’m thinking of becoming a pharmacist, but my school doesn’t offer any sort of pre-pharm degree (if there is even any such thing).
+"I just got accepted into college, and I’m thrilled.
+It’s a really good school, but now I’ve started to narrow down my career interests, and I’m not sure how this is going to work.
+I’m thinking of becoming a pharmacist.
+My school doesn’t offer any sort of pre-pharm degree (if there is even any such thing).
 I was thinking of majoring in biology and just taking it from there.
 Would that work?"

 asked by Molly from Memphis, TN

 What is important is that you fulfill all the requirements for prerequisites.
-These requirements may vary from school to school, but in general you will probably need a year of biology (with labs), two years of chemistry (including labs and organic chemistry), a year of biochemistry, another year of microbiology, a year of calculus, and a year of English.
+These requirements may vary from school to school.
+In general you will probably need:

 Check with any specific pharmaceutical programs you are strongly considering applying to in order to find out whether they have additional requirements for you to fulfill.
 It is essential that you take every course required in order to gain acceptance.